selimslab/selimslab.github.io/_NOTES/stem/technology/software-engineering/hacker-laws.md

 * People in a hierarchy tend to rise to their "level of incompetence".
 The Peter Principle

-## Identity reflects on work

-* The technical boundaries of a system will reflect the structure of the organization.
-Conway's Law

 * Institutions will try to preserve the problem to which they are the solution.
 The Shirky Principle

 ## Don't get carried away